 - An enlarged heart.
 Basically, this causes bigger impulses than normal.

-How is it done?
+How is an ECG done?

-Small metal electrodes are stuck on to your arms, legs and chest.
+Small metal electrodes are stuck on to the chest.
 Wires from the electrodes are connected to the ECG machine.
 The machine detects and amplifies the electrical impulses that occur at each heartbeat and records them on to a paper or computer.
 A few heartbeats are recorded from different sets of electrodes.

 The test takes about five minutes to do.
-Sometimes a small ECG machine can be worn for prolonged periods to see whether you have an irregular heart rhythm.
+Sometimes a small ECG machine can be worn for prolonged periods to see whether there is an irregular heart rhythm.
 This is called an ambulatory electrocardiogram.